Arthur Moore Lascelles VC MC

 b.
-12/10/1880 Streatham, London. d.
+12/10/1880 Balham, London. d.
 07/11/1918 Limont near Fontaine, France.

-Lascelles was educated at Malvern School and then Uppingham School, before attending Bangor College.
+Lascelles was educated at Malvern School and then Uppingham School (1895-1898), before attending Bangor College in 1899.
 He went on Edinburgh University to study medicine but abandoned his studies in 1902 and emigrated to South Africa, on the 11th August.
-There he enlisted in the Cape Mounted Rifles as a Trooper, and also met and married Sophie Hardiman, with whom he was to have a son Reginald George.
-In South Africa he fought as a Trooper in the early months of the First World War against Boer rebels in the De Wet Rebellion and against German forces in South West Africa, but in October 1915, with the rank of Quartermaster Sergeant, Lascelles decided that he wished to return to England and continue the fight in Europe.
-He obtained a discharge and left South Africa for home with his wife and son.
+There he enlisted in the Cape Mounted Rifles as a Trooper, and also met and married Sophia Cassidy, with whom he was to have a son Reginald George in 1908.

 In December 1915, Lascelles, then aged 35, was commissioned as a Second Lieutenant in the 3rd Battalion Durham Light Infantry, possibly choosing the Durham’s as his younger brother, Reginald George, had been an officer in the regiment, before he had died in an accident in India in 1904.
 After training, Lascelles was attached to the 14th (Service) Battalion and joined this battalion in France in July 1916, and was wounded for the first time on the Somme that September.
 On the 15th June 1917, Lascelles led a successful daylight trench raid near Loos, and was awarded the Military Cross for his “great courage, endurance and initiative”.
+He was granted leave in August 1917, and promoted to temporary captain.
+He was also granted compassionate leave to attend his mother’s funeral in November 1917.

 On 3 December 1917, during the Battle of Cambrai, the 14th Battalion were holding trenches on the canal at Masnieres under intense German shelf fire when Germans attacked.
 After a very heavy bombardment, during which Captain Lascelles was wounded, the enemy attacked in strong force, but was driven off, success being due in a great degree to the fine example set by this officer, who, refusing to allow his wound to be dressed, continued to encourage his men and organise the defence.
 Shortly afterwards the enemy again attacked and captured the trench, taking several of his men prisoners.
 Captain Lascelles at once jumped on to the parapet, and, followed by the remainder of his company – twelve men only – rushed across under very heavy machine gun fire, and drove over sixty of the enemy back, thereby saving a most critical situation.
 He was untiring in reorganising the position, but shortly afterwards the enemy again attacked and captured the trench and Captain Lascelles, who escaped later.